NicoloToscani/edge-sentron/README.md

 Import the **"EdgeSentronTags"** Tags table within the HMI Tags of your TIA Portal V17 project.

-Below are the details of the HMI Tags of the **"EdgeSentronTags"** variables tables.
+Below are the details of the HMI Tags of the **"EdgeSentronTags"** variables table.

-PAC2200 table variables:

 | HMI Tag Name                       | Type                  | Description                        |
 | ---------------------------------- | --------------------- | ---------------------------------- |